 Community Right to Challenge

 The Community Right to Challenge was established by the 2011 Localism Act and came into force in June 2012.
-The right allows voluntary and community groups, charities, parish councils, local and fire and rescue authority staff to bid to run council services where they believe they can do so differently and better.
+The right allows voluntary and community groups, charities, parish councils, local and fire and rescue authority staff to submit an expression of interest in taking over and running one of our services where they believe they can do so to improve the service.

-Groups, classed as ‘relevant bodies’, can submit a written expression of interest to us to bid to run one or more of our services.
+We're now looking at ways they can work more with voluntary groups and involve their local citizens more in the design and delivery of services.
+Groups, classed as ‘relevant bodies’, can submit an expression of interest to us to run one or more of our services.
 Relevant bodies include:

 - Voluntary or community organisations